pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       qualifiers in the returned instances.
 This
                                       subcommand may use either pull or
                                       traditional operations depending on the
-                                      server and the "--use--pull-ops" general
+                                      server and the "--use-pull" general option.
-                                      option.
-If pull operations are used,
-                                      qualifiers will not be included, even if this option is specified.
-If traditional
+                                      If pull operations are used, qualifiers will not be included, even if this option is specified.
+If traditional operations are
-                                      operations are used, inclusion of qualifiers
-                                      depends on the server.
+                                      used, inclusion of qualifiers depends on the server.
       -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server
                                       may ignore this option.